 One option is to refuse, as a matter of policy, to give references for any employee - you are not under any obligation to do so unless your employee's contract of employment explicitly states that you will.
-But this is unusual, and inconvenient for your employees and ex-employees.
+But this is inconvenient for your employees and ex-employees.
 Failure to give a reference, without any explanation, can also imply that you have had problems with the employee.
 This could give rise to claims that you have discriminated against them - on grounds of sex, age, race, disability, sexual orientation or religious belief, for example.
 They could also argue that you have broken the term of mutual trust and confidence that is implied in every employee's contract of employment.
 So, if you have a policy of not giving references, respond to each request for a reference with a specific statement that it is not your policy to give them, to avoid misunderstandings.

 2. Giving the bare facts

-Many employers provide only bare facts - the position(s) held by the employee, salary and other benefits, sickness record and commencement and termination dates.
+Many employers provide only bare facts - the position(s) held by the employee, salary and other benefits, and commencement and termination dates.
 State that this is your policy on the reference you give, so that the new employer does not read anything into the fact that you have not provided fuller details.
 You may also agree that you will only provide bare facts as part of a settlement agreement where an employee has been made redundant or has been dismissed.

 3. Giving a full reference

 Most full references include the bare facts, plus key responsibilities, an assessment of the employee's performance, views on their personal qualities relevant to the positions held, eg honesty, integrity, drive, etc, their timekeeping, and reasons for leaving.

 The duty to take care to be true, accurate and fair, and not to be misleading, means you should avoid: